numpy/numpy/doc/source/user/absolute_beginners.rst

   array([1., 1.])

 Or even an empty array!
 The function ``empty`` creates an array whose initial content is random and depends on the state of the memory.
+The reason to use ``empty`` over ``zeros`` (or something similar) is speed - just make sure to fill every element afterwards!

 **Input:**